 600-1,000 annual cooling hours.
 Higher SEER2 takes too long to pay back.
 Minimum or one step up is optimal.

-• Split system: 16 SEER2 or higher
+• Split AC needed 16 SEER2 or higher

 Frequently Asked Questions